veyseltech2020/aws/hands-on/vpc_03_peering_andpoint_nacl/README.md

 # STEP 1: Prep

 Security Group    :
-    Sec.Group Name : Private Sec.group
+    Sec.Group Name : Private_Sec_Grp
-    Rules          : All Traffic ---> Public Sec.Grb
+    Rules          : All Traffic ---> Public_Sec_Grp

 ### A. Create S3 Bucket

 - Go to the S3 service on AWS console
-- Create a bucket of `clarusway-vpc-endpoint` with following properties,
+- Create a bucket of `my-vpc-endpoint` with following properties,

 ```text
 Versioning                  : Disabled